-Raingardens are one of the simplest forms of water sensitive urban design (WSUD) and they are ideal for highly urbanised catchments.
+Raingardens are one of the simplest forms of water sensitive urban design (WSUD).
 The City continues to install raingardens to improve water quality and flow.

 Raingardens allow stormwater run-off to be collected and absorbed, watering the plants and improving the water quality by a process of filtration through a special soil (bio-filtration media).
 This process removes key pollutants (suspended solids, heavy metals and high concentrations of nutrients such as phosphorous and nitrogen) prior to the water entering into the main storm water system, which ultimately discharges into our waterways and bays.